ammoune78/Hackintosh_HP_Pavilion-P208NK/README.md

 # Hackintosh_HP_Pavilion-P208NK

-# Install up to macOS Catalina in your Pavilion P208NK, just like a MacBook Pro 12,1!

 ## Overview:

 In this repos, you'll have a complete EFI folder, that will let you install up to macOS Catalina, on this laptop.